mahmoud-saed/Supplier-Visit-Management/supplier_visit/README.md

-# Supplier Visit Management Module
+# Supplier Visit Module

-A comprehensive Odoo module for managing supplier visits with tracking, reporting, and integration capabilities.
+This is the core Odoo module for supplier visit management.
+For project overview and installation instructions, see the [main README](../README.md).

-## Features
+## Module Features

 ### 1. Core Supplier Visit Management
 - **Model**: `supplier.visit`